 Welcome to Europe Planning 101 – Planning a Trip to Europe

 - Choose where you wish to travel to.
 There are different visa requirements for different countries in Europe.

-- You can choose a specific country based on personal interest, wishlist, time you wish to spend in exploring a country or simply based on a great vacation deal
+- You can choose a specific country based on personal interest, wishlist, the time you wish to spend in exploring a country or simply based on a great vacation deal

 - I have always wanted to visit London, just cause 🙂